 Other models at the time, like the high-end Martin D-28, came with rosewood sides and back.
 Lower-end models, like the D-18, came in mahogany.

 Today, according to Thalia, mahogany guitars come in three main varieties of hardwood.

 You can find them in both electric and acoustic guitars, and the tonewood is highly resilient against wood rot or warping over time.

-In terms of sound, mahogany adds a parlor type of warm tone.
-Expect your guitar to sound twangier, but not quite as big sounding.
+In terms of sound, mahogany adds a parlor-type of warm tone.
+Expect your guitar to sound twangier, but not quite as big.

 It’s a distinct sound with the character found in many acoustic guitars, like the early Beatles recordings the band created using mahogany Gibson guitars.